Sylius/Sylius/UPGRADE-API-1.13.md

 # UPGRADE FROM `v1.12.x` TO `v1.13.0`

-1. The signature of constructor and `createFromData` method of 'Sylius\Bundle\ApiBundle\Command\Cart\ChangeItemQuantityCart' command changed:
+1. The signature of constructor of 'Sylius\Bundle\ApiBundle\Command\Cart\ChangeItemQuantityInCart' command changed:

 ````diff
     public function __construct(